The people of GAIA

 School, a GAIA program training volunteers and professionals in the Spanish language and culture of Nicaragua, is the

 longest-running Nicaragua Spanish school.

-Our office is located at Estación Biológica in Laguna de Apoyo Nature Reserve,
+The Gaia program at FUNDECI is active throughout Nicaragua.
+Our office is located at Estación Biológica in Laguna de

 a number of research and conservation projects throughout Nicaragua, and provide Spanish language instruction to volunteers and professionals

 at Apoyo Spanish School.
 We also offer opportunities for volunteering in biology, natural resource management,